eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

 *Fast DDS-Gen*.
 There are three extensibility kinds: *final*, *appendable* and *mutable*.

 * *FINAL* extensibility indicates that the type is strictly defined.
-It is not possible to add members while amintaining type assignability.
+It is not possible to add members while maintaining type assignability.
 * *APPENDABLE* extensibility indicates that two types, where one contains all of the members of the other plus additional members appended to the end, may remain assignable.